GlennOlsson/IntnetProjectFork/Server/README.md

 ```

 ### /comment/:username
-Comment on a users profile\
+Comment on a users profile.
+The user to comment on is :username

 #### Request body
 ```json